Integrations/Amazon Bedrock

 Enforcement

 Allowed actions execute normally.
 Blocked actions return a 403 with a policy reason.
 The Bedrock agent receives the response and can adjust its approach.
-All decisions are logged.
+Governed decisions are recorded.

 Frequently asked questions